 Full-time teachers and principals who have met certain requirements may be eligible to receive severance pay.
 The severance pay provision is computed as a multiple of five days pay for each full year of full time service, not to exceed one hundred days.
 This calculation total may be subject to a proration formula.
-Under the provisions of the various employee and union contracts the District provides lump sum severance benefits and Health Care coverage until age 65 if certain age and minimum years of service requirements are met.
-The total amount of \$521,885 represents the District's obligation for estimated future Health Care costs of retired persons until they reach age 65 and the severance pay.
-The District's General Fund finances severance on a pay-as-you-go basis.
+Under the provisions of the various employee and union contracts the District provides lump sum severance benefits if certain age and minimum years of service requirements are met.